 On bad days, we fight over the smallest of things – too much eyeliner, revealing shirts with age-inappropriate necklines, the rap-crap music she listens to (what happened to songs that tell a good story, like everything The Eagles ever did?), her piles of dirty laundry, the constant eye-rolling, and the damn iPod stuck in her ear that offers the perfect excuse for why she can’t hear me yelling at her.

 On good days, it’s so easy, just the two of us.
 We laugh.
-We watch “Chopped” together.
+We watch “Impractical Jokers” together.
 We share a cup of her homemade peppermint cocoa.
 It's just so easy.

-I am a former editor and radio news producer; an award-winning, syndicated columnist; a freelance writer for Indian Country Today and creator of the "Spirit of Enterprise" column; a blogger for ontheculture.com/, created by Author and Washington Times Columnist Marybeth Hicks; an entrepreneur who owns a gourmet cupcake business; and lately, a professional daydreamer, wondering what all the mothers WITHOUT teenagers are doing today.
+I am a former editor and award-winning, syndicated columnist; a contributing writer for Indian Country Today and creator of the "Spirit of Enterprise" column; founder of Great Hotel Restaurants; a blogger for ontheculture.com/, created by Author and Washington Times Columnist Marybeth Hicks; an entrepreneur and small business owner; and lately, a professional daydreamer, wondering what all the mothers WITHOUT teenagers are doing today.

 It's a crazy planet we live on -- and I'm happy to be sharing it with a couple of awesome teens.